govtmirror/BiasCorrectQ/README.md

 * Extend the methods to bias correct future streamflow at equal monthly timesteps and periods of record.

 ###Wish List
-* Extend the methods to handle difference periods of record at a monthly timestep.
+* Extend the methods to handle different periods of record at a monthly timestep.
 * Extend the methods to handle daily timesteps.